luigirizzo/netmap/WINDOWS/README.txt

 sysctl
     (not complete) a tool to manipulate the sysctl variables in the netmap module.

 Projects are visual studio files, .vcxprj .
-The format is defined
+The format is defined in

 http://blog.bfitz.us/?p=922